Shift Bristol Logo

 Design Projects & Additional Study

-We do not set additional homework assignments or reading for most of our modules, outside of the course hours.
+We do not set additional mandatory assignments outside of course hours.
 The only exception to this is within the Permaculture Design module, where we set four design projects which are worked on in small groups.
-There is allotted time planned within the timetabled hours for these, but students often opt to work on them outside of these hours as well.
+There is allotted time planned within the timetabled hours for these but students often opt to work additionally outside of these hours.

 Clans

-In order to aid the smooth running of the course we arrange the larger course group into Clans.
+In order to aid the smooth running of the course we arrange the larger course group into smaller Clan groups.
 Each clan takes on a responsibility, such as keeping the space neat and tidy, purchasing beverage supplies, planning a meal and cooking on a field trip, organising shared transport etc. These roles are passed on to a new clan each term.

 Clan groups self organise, with the support of the facilitation team if needed.
 This requires communication, organisation, and doing some jobs outside of course hours when necessary.